 Defining Correlation Patterns

-Use the following parameters to define the relationship between signals which are established as a result of correlation patterns.
+Use the following parameters to define the relationship between signals that are established as a result of correlation patterns:

 - Source Systems: Based on the type of integrated monitoring systems, the pattern applies.
 For example, show signals coming from Jira, and OpsRamp.

-- Tags: Dynamic patterns correlates the signals based on certain type of tags.
-For example, correlate all the signals that come from same cluster and have the same check.
+- Tags: Dynamic patterns correlate the signals based on certain types of tags.
+For example, correlate all the signals that come from the same cluster and have the same check.

 - Time Window: The gap between the signals when they are initiated.
-For example, network related signals can happen within a short period, while load issues arise over a long period of time.
+For example, network related signals can happen within a short period of time, while load issues arise over a long period of time.
 The correlation patterns follow the below time windows:

 -